 The Evolution of the WristwatchCopyright © Notice

-Although many watch manufacturers claim to have invented the wristwatch, such a simple development really didn't need to be actually "invented" - it is obvious.
-That is why there is no patent for the wristwatch; something that is obvious cannot be patented.
+Although many watch manufacturers claim to have invented the wristwatch, such a simple thing as strapping a watch to one's wrist didn't actually need to be "invented" - it is obvious.
+That is why there is no patent for the wristwatch; something obvious cannot be patented.
 However, the story of how the watch came to be worn on the wrist, or at least on a man's wrist, is interesting.

-In their monumental "Technique and History of the Swiss Watch" (ISBN 0 600 03633 2, and weighing in at nearly 2.5kg, a truly monumental book!) the authors, Eugène Jaquet and Alfred Chapuis, relate the following story on the origin of the wristwatch: "Much has been written about this subject, and we ourselves have heard the following story from an old engraver: A good woman, seated on a bench in a public park, was suckling her child.
+In their monumental "Technique and History of the Swiss Watch" (ISBN 0 600 03633 2, and weighing in at nearly 2.5kg, truly monumental) the authors, Eugène Jaquet and Alfred Chapuis, relate the following story about the invention of the wristwatch: "Much has been written about this subject, and we ourselves have heard the following story from an old engraver: A good woman, seated on a bench in a public park, was suckling her child.
 In order to observe the time, she had attached her watch around her arm.
 A passer-by was struck by this naive ingenuity.
 On his return home, he soldered two lugs on to a lady's watch, and added a strap."

 Are Jaquet and Chapuis really expecting us to believe that the combined brains of the watch industry, which had produced such mechanical complications as the chronograph, minute repeater, perpetual calendar, and the tourbillon, were unable to come up with the idea of soldering two bits of wire on to a watch case before they saw the "naive ingenuity" of this good woman?
-I hardly think so!
+No.